To move, to breathe, to fly, to float, To gain all while you give, To roam the roads of lands remote, To travel is to live.

 9. Visit pubs, wine rooms, or bars to enjoy a lovely glass of wine or a cocktail.
 Chat with the locals and learn more about their culture and traditions.

 10. Enjoy a delicious meal from the many cuisines offered on the canal.
-The prices can be as high as expected in such a popular area.
+Prices can be higher than expected in such a popular area.
 If the weather is nice, grab a table along the waterfront and take it all in.

 11. Our favorite part was strolling the canal and the side streets, gazing at the colorful houses and the ship traffic on the canal.
 We could not get enough of Nyhavn.
 It was a blast to photograph.